-Supercomputer architectures based on GPUs are prevalent and have dominated the Top500 list for the last four years [50].
+Supercomputer architectures based on GPUs are prevalent and have dominated the Top500 list for the last four years [1].
 Notably, one thing has changed starting in June 2022: the top two GPU architectures on the list incorporate AMD Instinct MI250X GPUs, well above the rankings of the platforms based on NVIDIA A100 and V100 GPUs.
-Soon Aurora [1] will introduce Intel GPUs to this list as well.
+Soon Aurora [2] will introduce Intel GPUs to this list as well.
 With multiple GPU vendors leading the supercomputing landscape, we now have a variety of programming models and associated compilers available to target these architectures.
 However, programmers of these systems desire performance portability, i.e., achieving high performance across current and future GPU platforms, ideally using a single source code.
 Today's GPU systems support both native programming models (CUDA and HIP), and portable programming models such as SYCL that are intended to promote performance portability; therefore, another aspect of performance portability is whether a similar code written in either SYCL or a native programming model for the same platform both achieve high performance.
 At this inflection point in the supercomputing landscape, it is important to consider how much architecture, programming models, and maturity of compiler implementations impact performance portability for a given application class.

 For such a performance-portability study, we consider the stencil computation, used to solve partial differential equations using the finite difference or finite volume methods, where the derivative at each point in space is calculated as a weighted sum of neighboring point values (a "stencil").
 Stencils come in a variety of shapes corresponding to different discretizations and varying numbers of neighboring points.
 Low-order discretizations result in smaller stencils with limited data reuse, are typically bound by memory bandwidth, and thus underutilize the compute capability afforded by GPU architectures.
 High-order discretizations perform more floating point computations per point but can attain equal error with larger grid spacings (smaller array sizes); therefore, they exhibit higher arithmetic intensity and can derive solutions with less total data movement.
 However, exploiting data reuse in high-order stencils has been shown to exhibit increased data movement resulting from redundant loads and stores of temporary data.
-In practice, a high-performance stencil must incorporate architecture-specific optimizations to: (1) reduce data movement at multiple levels of the memory hierarchy (registers, caches, memory, TLBs) [4, 9, 10, 14, 16, 26, 27, 32, 34, 36, 45-48, 51-56, 58, 61, 66]; (2) exploit parallelism at multiple levels (across domains, nested threading, and fine-grain SIMD parallelization) [17, 18, 34, 64, 65]; and (3) avoid redundant loads/stores and computation for stencils that exhibit high arithmetic intensity [5, 8, 10, 11, 13, 44, 48].
+In practice, a high-performance stencil must incorporate architecture-specific optimizations to: (1) reduce data movement at multiple levels of the memory hierarchy (registers, caches, memory, TLBs) [3-25]; (2) exploit parallelism at multiple levels (across domains, nested threading, and fine-grain SIMD parallelization) [17, 26-29]; and

-Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for third-party components of this work must be honored.
-For all other uses, contact the owner/author(s).
+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.